gspetro-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

      EXTRN_MDL_SOURCE_BASEDIR_LBCS: /scratch2/NCEPDEV/naqfc/Chan-hoo.Jeon/aqm_sample_data/RAP_DATA_SD/${yyyymmddhh} # hera
 #  EXTRN_MDL_SOURCE_BASEDIR_LBCS: /work/noaa/epic/SRW-AQM_DATA/input_model_data/RAP/${yyyymmddhh} # orion/hercules

-In addition to the UFS-SRW fix files, additional data files are required to run the smoke and dust experiment:
+In addition to the UFS SRW fixed files, additional data files are required to run the smoke and dust experiment:
-* ``fix_smoke``: Contains analysis grids, regridding weights, a vegetation map, and dummy emissions (used when no in-situe emission files are available).
+* ``fix_smoke``: Contains analysis grids, regridding weights, a vegetation map, and dummy emissions (used when no in situ emission files are available).
 * ``data_smoke_dust/RAVE_fire``: Emission estimates and Fire Radiative Power (FRP) observations derived from `RAVE <https://www.ospo.noaa.gov/products/land/rave/>`_ satellite observations.

 .. note::
-   Smoke and dust fix file data has not been added to the S3 bucket.
-If you would like access to the fix file data necessary to run the application, please reach out the UFS-SRW team in a GitHub discussion.
+   Smoke and dust fixed file data has not been added to the `SRW App data bucket <https://registry.opendata.aws/noaa-ufs-shortrangeweather/>`_.
+Users and developers who would like access to the fixed file data necessary to run the application should reach out the UFS SRW team in a :srw-repo:`GitHub Discussion <discussions>`.

 Users may also wish to change :term:`cron`-related parameters in ``config.yaml``.
 In the ``config.smoke_dust.yaml`` file, which was copied into ``config.yaml``, cron is used for automatic submission and resubmission of the workflow: